-Duke Law School is located directly next door to the Fuqua School of Business and across the street from the Sanford School of Public Policy, and close to all other professional schools.
-This central location facilitates interdisciplinary research and teaching across the campus.
+The Law School is located directly next door to Duke's Fuqua School of Business and across the street from the Sanford School of Public Policy, and a short walk from the university's other graduate and professional schools as well as its picturesque quads and neo-Gothic buildings.
+This central location facilitates interdisciplinary research, teaching, and collaboration.